godfat/muack/README.md

 However you should not mix mocks and stubs with the same method, or you might encounter some unexpected result.
 Jump to _Caveat_ for more detail.

-The other differences for stubs and spies, please check _Partial mode_.
+The other differences for stubs and spies, please check [Arguments Verifiers (Satisfying)][pattern-matching].
 In short, stubs and spies would do some kind of pattern matching, making the order of the same method irrelevant.

 On the other hand, stubs aren't limited to testing.
 If we want to monkey